official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 179 Ministerial Code, 2001, page 3.
 180 Public hearing, 25 January 2011, page 11.

-55
+396. Similarly, Lord Wilson stated that, between 11 September 2001 and January 2002,

-Executive Summary396.
-Similarly, Lord Wilson stated that, between 11 September 2001 and January 2002, the Government’s response to international terrorism and the subsequent military action against the Taliban in Afghanistan had been managed through 46 Ministerial meetings.181
+the Government’s response to international terrorism and the subsequent military action against the Taliban in Afghanistan had been managed through 46 Ministerial meetings.181